grpc/grpc-swift/README.md

 - Swift 4.0
 - swift-protobuf 1.3.1

-## `SwiftGRPCNIO` package
+## `GRPC` package

-`SwiftGRPCNIO` is a clean-room implementation of the gRPC protocol on top of the [`SwiftNIO`](http://github.com/apple/swift-nio) library.
+`GRPC` is a clean-room implementation of the gRPC protocol on top of the [`SwiftNIO`](http://github.com/apple/swift-nio) library.
 This implementation is not yet production-ready as it lacks several things recommended for production use:

 - Better test coverage
 - Full error handling